MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. From the main menu, choose **Run Diagnostic Tests**.

-1. If you haven't authenticated yet, you'll need to provide your username and password.
+1. If you have not authenticated yet, you must provide your username and password.

-1. For a 'health report' of the configuration including a code execution test, choose **Test configuration**.
+1. Choose **Test configuration** for a 'health report' of the configuration including a code execution test:

    1. Review the test results.
 If any issues arise, investigate the [log files](#logs) and attempt to resolve the issues.